ninjasstudio/micropython/docs/esp32/pcnt.rst

         - :ref:`machine.Pin <machine.Pin>` object to control the direction externally.
 If ``Pin.value()``:
            - 0 - count down,
            - 1 - count up.

+      - *_src* is the inverse pulse input :ref:`machine.Pin <machine.Pin>` to be monitored.
+        If the *_src* keyword is present then the *direction* keyword does not matter.
+        *src* and *_src* count in opposite directions, one in the UP direction and the other in the DOWN direction, i.e. as an incremental/decremental counter.

       - *edge* specifies which edges of the input signal will be counted by Counter: